2023 Best Journalism Bachelor's Degree Schools in Connecticut

 Request Information

-You’ll join some of the best and brightest minds around you if you attend Central Connecticut State University.
-The school came in at #4 on this year’s Best Journalism Bachelor’s Degree Schools in Connecticut list.
+You’ll be in good company if you decide to attend Central Connecticut State University.
+It ranked #4 on our 2023 Best Journalism Bachelor’s Degree Schools in Connecticut list.
 CCSU is a moderately-sized public school located in the suburb of New Britain.

 The average amount in student loans that journalism majors at CCSU take out while working on their Bachelor's Degree is $26,209.